Arwynn3-09/Arwynn3-09.github.io/README.md

 Good Day!
 My name is Arwynne Jose F. Vasquez and I will be sharing my interests/hobbies

 I am a newbie aquarium keeper, or an aquarist.
-A term use to call people who take care of aquariums.
-I own a 50 gallon tank, so here are the specifics
+A term used to call people who take care of aquariums.
+I own a 50 gallon tank, so here are the specifics.

 50 gallon Tech
 1. 80-100 cm HEPO Light